piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 ##### Expected:
 - Server return `405 - Invalid input`
 ##### Additional notes:
 - Ideally, the response payload should indicate the error in a more specific way, i.e. `Invalid category id.
 Must be a positive integer`.
+What actually happens is that we get parsing error(s) and the server ends up returing `500 - Internal Server Error`.
+That is not very helpful from a requesting client's side.

 ***